vipoo/xmodem-cli/README.md

 Transmit the file over serial port using the xmodem protocol

 Options:
-  -b, --baud <baud-rate>  the baud rate to use (default: 38400) -h, --help              display help for command
+  -b, --baud <baud-rate>     the baud rate to use (default: 19200) -p, --protocol <protocol>  the protocol to use (choices: "xmodem", "xmodem1k", default: "xmodem") -h, --help                 display help for command
 ```